moshekaplan/moshekaplan.github.io/content/posts/2025-03-18 - Implementing Palo Alto Network's Threat Prevention for Enterprise-Level Threat Blocking/index.md

 # What is Palo Alto Networks Threat Prevention?

 Network IDS and IPS have historically been implemented at the network perimeter.
-However, that means that if someone is able to get past the perimeter's security controls, they have unfettered access to all internal systems.
+However, that means that if someone can get past the perimeter's security controls, they have unfettered access to all internal systems.
 Palo Alto Networks (PAN) firewalls work a little differently.
 Instead of implementing network IDS/IPS as a separate system at the network perimeter, the Network IDS/IPS capabilities (known as *Threat Prevention*) are managed per-firewall rule and so we can have security controls enabled for every single network flow that goes through the firewall.

 PAN firewalls Threat Prevention licensing consists of [Antivirus, Anti-spyware, and Vulnerability Protection](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/subscriptions/all-subscriptions).
 As described in [PAN's docs](https://docs.paloaltonetworks.com/network-security/security-policy/administration/security-profiles):